 Buying Property in a Limited Company

 As changes to legislation and tax create new challenges for landlords, it’s no surprise that many investors are looking for alternative methods of investing.
-Incorporation – the practice of setting up a company to buy and manage Buy-to-Let properties – is on the rise and according to the National Landlords Association (NLA), nearly 38% of landlords considered the process last year alone.
+Incorporation – the practice of buying property through a limited company – is on the rise and according to the National Landlords Association (NLA), nearly 38% of landlords considered the process last year alone.

 Limited companies are widely chosen for their flexibility, allowing landlords to potentially claim more tax relief while making it much easier to manage a larger portfolio.
 That same NLA research showed that 42% of landlords with four or more properties considered incorporation, while that number dropped to 31% for those with under three properties.